br3ndonland/inboard/README.md

     - `"/app/inboard/gunicorn_conf.py"` (the default file provided with the Docker image)
   - Custom:
     - `GUNICORN_CONF="/app/package/custom_gunicorn_conf.py"`
-- `HOST`: Host IP address (inside of the container) where Gunicorn will listen for requests.
+- [Gunicorn worker processes](https://docs.gunicorn.org/en/latest/settings.html#worker-processes): The number of Gunicorn worker processes to run is determined based on the `MAX_WORKERS`, `WEB_CONCURRENCY`, and `WORKERS_PER_CORE` environment variables, with a default of 1 worker per CPU core and a default minimum of 2.
+This is the "performance auto-tuning" feature described in [tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker).
+  - `MAX_WORKERS`: Maximum number of workers to use, independent of number of CPU cores.
-  - Default: `"0.0.0.0"`
+    - Default: not set (unlimited)
-  - Custom: _TODO_
+    - Custom: `MAX_WORKERS="24"`
-- `PORT`: Port the container should listen on.
+  - `WEB_CONCURRENCY`: Set number of workers independently of number of CPU cores.
-  - Default: `"80"`
+    - Default: not set
-  - Custom: `PORT="8080"`
+    - Custom: `WEB_CONCURRENCY="4"`
-- [`BIND`](https://docs.gunicorn.org/en/latest/settings.html#server-socket): The actual host and port passed to Gunicorn.
+  - `WORKERS_PER_CORE`: Number of Gunicorn workers per CPU core.
+Overridden if `WEB_CONCURRENCY` is set.
-  - Default: `HOST:PORT` (`"0.0.0.0:80"`)
+    - Default: 1
-  - Custom: `BIND="0.0.0.0:8080"` (if custom `BIND` is set, overrides `HOST` and `PORT`)
+    - Custom:
+      - `WORKERS_PER_CORE="2"`: Run 2 worker processes per core (8 worker processes on a server with 4 cores).
+      - `WORKERS_PER_CORE="0.5"` (floating point values permitted): Run 1 worker process for every 2 cores (2 worker processes on a server with 4 cores).
+  - Notes:
+    - The default number of workers is the number of CPU cores multiplied by the environment variable `WORKERS_PER_CORE="1"`.
+On a machine with only 1 CPU core, the default minimum number of workers is 2 to avoid poor performance and blocking, as explained in the release notes for [tiangolo/uvicorn-gunicorn-docker 0.3.0](https://github.com/tiangolo/uvicorn-gunicorn-docker/releases/tag/0.3.0).
+    - If both `MAX_WORKERS` and `WEB_CONCURRENCY` are set, the least of the two will be used as the total number of workers.
+    - If either `MAX_WORKERS` or `WEB_CONCURRENCY` are set to 1, the total number of workers will be 1, overriding the default minimum of 2.
 - `PROCESS_MANAGER`: Manager for Uvicorn worker processes.
 As described in the [Uvicorn docs](https://www.uvicorn.org), "Uvicorn includes a Gunicorn worker class allowing you to run ASGI applications, with all of Uvicorn's performance benefits, while also giving you Gunicorn's fully-featured process management."
   - Default: `"gunicorn"` (run Uvicorn with Gunicorn as the process manager)
   - Custom: `"uvicorn"` (run Uvicorn alone for local development)
-- [`WORKER_CLASS`](https://docs.gunicorn.org/en/latest/settings.html#worker-processes): The class to be used by Gunicorn for the workers.
+- [`WORKER_CLASS`](https://docs.gunicorn.org/en/latest/settings.html#worker-processes): Uvicorn worker class for Gunicorn to use.
   - Default: `uvicorn.workers.UvicornWorker`
-  - Custom: For the alternate Uvicorn worker, `WORKER_CLASS="uvicorn.workers.UvicornH11Worker"`
+  - Custom: For the [alternate Uvicorn worker](https://www.uvicorn.org/deployment/), `WORKER_CLASS="uvicorn.workers.UvicornH11Worker"` _(TODO: the H11 worker is provided for [PyPy](https://www.pypy.org/) and hasn't yet been tested)_
-- [`WORKERS_PER_CORE`](https://docs.gunicorn.org/en/latest/settings.html#worker-processes): Number of Gunicorn workers per CPU core.
-  - Default: `"1"`
-  - Custom: `WORKERS_PER_CORE="2"`
-  - Notes:
-    - This image will check how many CPU cores are available in the current server running your container.
-It will set the number of workers to the number of CPU cores multiplied by this value.
-    - On a server with 2 CPU cores, `WORKERS_PER_CORE="3"` will run 6 worker processes.
-    - Floating point values are permitted.
-If you have a powerful server (let's say, with 8 CPU cores) running several applications, including an ASGI application that won't need high performance, but you don't want to waste server resources, you could set the environment variable to `WORKERS_PER_CORE="0.5"`.
-A server with 8 CPU cores would start only 4 worker processes.
-    - By default, if `WORKERS_PER_CORE="1"` and the server has only 1 CPU core, 2 workers will be started instead of 1, to avoid poor performance and blocking applications.
-This behavior can be overridden using `WEB_CONCURRENCY`.
-- `MAX_WORKERS`: Maximum number of workers to use, independent of number of CPU cores.
-  - Default: unlimited (not set)
-  - Custom: `MAX_WORKERS="24"`
-- [`WEB_CONCURRENCY`](https://docs.gunicorn.org/en/latest/settings.html#worker-processes): Set number of workers independently of number of CPU cores.
-  - Default:
-    - Number of CPU cores multiplied by the environment variable `WORKERS_PER_CORE`.
-    - In a server with 2 cores and default `WORKERS_PER_CORE="1"`, default `"2"`.
-  - Custom: To have 4 workers, `WEB_CONCURRENCY="4"`
 - [`TIMEOUT`](https://docs.gunicorn.org/en/stable/settings.html#timeout): Workers silent for more than this many seconds are killed and restarted.
   - Default: `"120"`
   - Custom: `TIMEOUT="20"`